chanzuckerberg/single-cell-explorer/dev_docs/developer_guidelines.md

 - Python 3.6+
 - Chrome

-**All instructions are expected to be run from the top level single-cell-explorer directory unless otherwise specified.**

 ### Environment

 For all `make` commands, `common.mk` automatically checks whether required environment variables are set and, if they are not set, assigns them default values from `environment.default.json`.

 You can set these environment variables manually with the `export` shell command, as in `export JEST_ENV=debug`, or you can just pass the variables as part of the command.
 E.g., `HEADFUL=true make e2e` or `JEST_ENV=debug npm run e2e`

-## Start developing locally
+## Dev Environment Setup

+**All instructions are expected to be run from the top level single-cell-explorer directory unless otherwise specified.**

+### 1. Install dependencies

-1. Ensure that you have a [Python virtual environment](https://docs.python.org/3/library/venv.html) set up and activated (`source venv/bin/activate`).
+- Set up & Activate [Python virtual environment](https://docs.python.org/3/library/venv.html) set up and activated (`source venv/bin/activate`).
-1. Run `make dev-env` to install the appropriate dependencies for both the frontend and backend.

-### If you are only developing for the server...
+- `make dev-env`

+### 2. Run the server

-1. Run `make build-for-server-dev`.
-This will build the client and put static files in place.
+- `make build-for-server-dev` - builds the client and puts static files in place.
-1. Run `./launch_dev_server.sh [dataset] [options]`.
-This will launch at server at http://localhost:5005.
+- `./launch_dev_server.sh [dataset] [options]` launchs server at http://localhost:5005.
-   1. Note: you will need to ensure that the dataset format is in CXG.
+   Note: you will need to ensure that the dataset format is in CXG.
 A small dataset is included in this repository [here](https://github.com/chanzuckerberg/single-cell-explorer/tree/main/example-dataset/pbmc3k.cxg).
-To use this dataset, you would run `./launch_dev_server.sh example-dataset/ [options]`.
+To use this dataset, you would run `./launch_dev_server.sh example-dataset/`.
 Note that the `pbmc3k.cxg` is not specified in the command because the program expects a directory of datasets.
+To view the `[options]` avaiblable, go to [TODO].
-1. You may navigate to http://localhost:5005/d/{dataset_name} to view the dataset.
-Note that there will not be hot-loading for the frontend if you make changes to the client.
+- Go to http://localhost:5005/d/{dataset_name} to view the dataset. ie. <http://localhost:5005/d/pbmc3k.cxg/>
+   Note: there will not be hot-loading for the frontend for changes to the client at this port.
    If you make changes to the server, you will need to restart the server in order for the changes to take.

-### If you are also developing for the frontend...

-To launch with hot reloading, you need to launch the server and the client separately.
-Node's hot reloading starts the client on its own node server and auto-refreshes when changes are made to source files.
+### 3. Run the client (optionally for hot-reloading on the front end)

-1. First, ensure that you have a server running.
+- Ensure that you have a server running at http://localhost:5005/d/{dataset_name}
-1. Run `cd client/` and then `make start-frontend`.
-1. Navigate to `localhost:3000/d/<dataset>` in your web browser.
-This is where your client will be served.
+- Run `cd client/ && make start-frontend`
+- Go to http://localhost:3000/d/{dataset_name} to view live changes. ie. <http://localhost:3000/d/super-cool-spatial.cxg/>

+#### FYI

 - Default base_url of `d` is hard-coded.
-   - The `dataset` will be the argument passed to the server launch script OR will default to example dataset.
+- The `{dataset_name}` will be the argument passed to the server launch script OR will default to example dataset.
 - The entire url is automatically copied to the clipboard on MacOS -- simply paste in browser address bar.
+- Hot Reloading launchs the server and the client separately.
+Node starts the client on its own node server and auto-refreshes when changes are made to source files.

-Note: in case you need to just build the client alone, you can run `make build-client`.
+- In case you need to just build the client alone, you can run `make build-client`.

-### If you have an M1 or M2 chip...
+#### If you have an M1 or M2 chip...

 Attempting to run Explorer locally (server and/or client) will fail with something that looks like: